hisham-tabaa/LG_SY/README.md

 # LG Syria Product Verification System

-This web application allows users to verify LG products by either entering a serial number manually or uploading a barcode image.
-The system checks the provided serial number against an online Excel database to verify if the product is from LG Syria.
+This web application allows users to verify LG products by either entering a serial number manually or uploading an image of the serial number.
+The system checks the provided serial number against an online Excel database to verify if the product is from LG Syria and displays product details if found.

 ## Features

 - Manual serial number verification
-- Barcode image upload and processing
+- Serial number image recognition using OCR
+- Direct camera capture for mobile devices
 - Real-time verification against online Excel database
+- Product details display (name and description)
-- Modern and responsive UI
+- Modern and responsive UI with LG branding
+- Bilingual support (English and Arabic)
 - Loading indicators and error handling

 ## Prerequisites